samsquire/ideas3/README.md

 Buying things and selling things are basic actions in the world that deserve decentralized infrastructure to action in the real world.

+ * Start a shop with just your desktop environment.
+Accept payments.
  * Pay for bespoke software through the desktop with the option of making the resulting product open source.

 # 94.